rd-codes/rd-codes/README.md

 ![ghostface](ghostface.jpg)

 <h1 align="center">⭐My name's Rudolph Bhembe⭐</h1>
-<h2 align="center">A passionate Web Developer and Quality Assurance Engineer</h3>
+<h2 align="center">A passionate Developer and Quality Assurance Engineer</h3>

 ## About Me:

-Im a 23-year-old junior full-stack developer originating from the humble city of Nelspruit, Mpumalanga In South Africa.
+Im a young junior Software Engineer  originating from  Nelspruit, Mpumalanga In South Africa.
 I'm on a quest to conquer the coding world, one line at a time.
 When I’m not crafting sleek interfaces, you can find me at the gym, lost in a good book, or binge-watching anime—always looking for that next big plot twist!

 Currently, I'm diving deep into the MERN Stack.
 My goal?
-To become a full stack developer, with a keen focus on backend magic!
+To become a full stack developer, with a keen focus on backend development.

 ---